-Legal risk is managed by internal legal counsel as well as the Operational & Legal Risks Management Committee and, where necessary, in consultation with external legal counsel to ensure that such risk is minimised.
+Legal risk is overseen by GOLRC/ Group CEOs Committee, upon advice by internal legal counsel and, where necessary, in consultation with external legal counsel to ensure that such risk is minimised.

 11.0 Market Risk Management

 Market risk is the risk of losses due to adverse changes in the level or volatility of market rates or prices, such as interest/profit rates, credit spreads, equity prices and foreign exchange rates.
 The Group differentiates between two types of market risk: Traded Market Risk ("TMR") and Interest Rate Risk/Rate of Return Risk in the Banking Book ("IRR/RORBB").
 Assessment, control and monitoring of these risks are the responsibility of Group Market Risk ("GMR").
 For Islamic products and activities, the Shariah compliance risk is also assessed and monitored (please refer to Section 14 for discussion on Shariah Governance).